kant/MedHacks/README.md

 ## eye-onic

-Clone this repo to your machine and cd into the app directory:
+Clone this repo to your machine and cd into the app directory:<br>
 `cd medhacks/ionic-react-app`

-If you don't have ionic CLI installed:
+If you don't have ionic CLI installed:<br>
 `npm install -g @ionic/cli`

-Install dependencies:
+Install dependencies:<br>
 `npm install`

-And serve!
+And serve!<br>
 `ionic serve`